carlos-al/user-kernel-syscall-hook/README.md

 # Combining Kernel and User-Mode Hooks for Enhanced System Monitoring

 This project implements techniques for both user-mode and kernel-mode system call hooking on Windows 11.
-System call hooking allows interception and modification of the standard behavior of system calls.

 Last tested on

 ```